GabrielXia/telemetry/README.md

 This system receives events and logs (exceptions) from clients, selects good events and stores the information in [elasticsearch](https://github.com/elastic/elasticsearch).
 We can visualise them via [Kibana](https://github.com/elastic/kibana).

-This telemetry system bases on [Snowplow-Mini](https://github.com/snowplow/snowplow-mini).
-And it used a [snowplow-mini docker image](https://hub.docker.com/r/mrosack/snowplow-mini/) and an official logstash image.

 Check java client prototype in [tracker8](https://github.com/GabrielXia/tracker8), you can also find other trackers in [Snowplow](https://github.com/snowplow/snowplow/tree/master/1-trackers).

 Setup